fossasia/pslab-python/README.md

 #####Now clone both the repositories [pslab-apps](https://github.com/fossasia/pslab-apps)  and [pslab](https://github.com/fossasia/pslab).

 #####Libraries must be installed in the following order

 1. pslab-apps
 2. pslab

+**Note**
+*If user is only interested in using PSLab as an acquisition device without a display/GUI, only [pslab](https://github.com/fossasia/pslab) needs to be installed*

 #####To install, cd into the directories